High Dimensional Statistical Analysis and its Application to ALMA Map of NGC 253: Results and Discussion

 We present the distribution of the contribution of PCs in Fig.~\ref{fig:NGC253_eigenvalue_Doppler_corrected}.
 Now the contribution of new PC2 is much smaller than old PC2 in Fig.~\ref{fig:NGC253_eigenvalue}.
 This is also because of the successful removal of the the systemic rotation.
 Instead, we have a smaller but non-negligible contribution of new PC2.
 Now PC2 would describe much more subtle and local features of the spectral line map of NGC~253, which is consistent with the implications from the eigenspectra.

 This is more drastically represented on the scatter plot of PCs.
-We demonstrate the relations between PCs in Figs.~\ref{fig:NGC253_PC_Doppler_corrected_12}--\ref{fig:NGC253_PC_Doppler_corrected_123}.
+We demonstrate the relations between PCs in Figs.~\ref{fig:NGC253_PC_Doppler_corrected_12}--\ref{fig:NGC253_PC_Doppler_corrected_23}.
 Figure~\ref{fig:NGC253_PC_Doppler_corrected_12} shows the 2-dimensional distribution of PC1 and PC2.
 The butterfly-like pattern seen in Fig.~\ref{fig:NGC253_PC} completely disappeared.
 Figures~\ref{fig:NGC253_PC_Doppler_corrected_13} and \ref{fig:NGC253_PC_Doppler_corrected_23} are the relations between PC1 and PC3, and PC2 and PC3, respectively.
-Again we do not find any symmetric pattern in Figs.~\ref{fig:NGC253_PC_Doppler_corrected_13} and \ref{fig:NGC253_PC_Doppler_corrected_23}.
-A bird's view of the distribution of PC1, 2, and 3 is presented in Fig.~\ref{fig:NGC253_PC_Doppler_corrected_123}. {}From these figures, we do not have an obvious symmetric pattern in the intrinsic spectral features in the map.
+Again we do not find any symmetric pattern in Figs.~\ref{fig:NGC253_PC_Doppler_corrected_13} and \ref{fig:NGC253_PC_Doppler_corrected_23}. {}From these figures, we do not have an obvious symmetric pattern in the intrinsic spectral features in the map.
 Both in 2- and 3-d, we observe a continuous distributions among PCs.